ERDERA scientific coordinator Daria Julkowska highlights goals for rare disease research in Europe

 In a recent interview with Science Business, ERDERA Scientific Coordinator Daria Julkowska discussed the upcoming launch of the European Rare Diseases Research Alliance (ERDERA), its mission, and its critical role in advancing rare disease research across Europe.
-This partnership, funded under Horizon Europe, is set to revolutionize the field of rare diseases with a seven-year budget of €380 million.

 The partnership will launch its first funding calls in December 2024, as part of its mission to improve rare disease prevention, diagnosis, and treatment.
 Julkowska emphasized the need for a collaborative European approach, explaining, “For many rare diseases, the number of patients in any one country is often too small to support significance research.
 Therefore, strong collaboration is essential.”